TiddlyWiki/TiddlyWiki5/readme.md

 ## Current status

 As of 2nd December 2011, cook.js can now build a fully functional TiddlyWiki from the existing recipe files.
 There are two or three minor whitespace issues that prevent full byte-for-byte compatibility.

+## Plans for new command line interface

+The idea is to join `cook.js`, `ginsu.js` and `server.js` into a single command line tool, provisionally called `tiddlywiki.js`.
+This would be used as follows:

+	node tiddlywiki.js <options>

+An interesting potential goal is that the same `tiddlywiki.js` file could be used in the browser as on the server side.

+The command line options are processed left to right.
+The following options are available:

+	--recipe <filepath>			# Loads a specfied `.recipe` file --load <filepath>			# Load additional tiddlers from TiddlyWiki files (`.html`), `.tiddler`, `.tid`, `.json` or other files --savewiki <outdir>			# Saves all the loaded tiddlers as a single file TiddlyWiki in `.html` and RSS (`.xml`) format --savetiddlers <outdir>		# Saves all the loaded tiddlers as `.tid` files in the specified directory --serve <host and port>		# Serve the cooked TiddlyWiki at `/`, and single tiddlers at `/tiddlertitle` --verbose 					# verbose output, useful for debugging

+This example loads the tiddlers from a TiddlyWiki HTML file and makes them available over HTTP:

+	node tiddlywiki.js --load mywiki.html --serve 127.0.0.1:8000

+This example cooks a TiddlyWiki from a recipe:

+	node tiddlywiki.js --recipe tiddlywiki.com/index.recipe --savewiki tmp/

+This example ginsus a TiddlyWiki into its constituent tiddlers:

+	node tiddlywiki.js --load mywiki.html --savetiddlers tmp/tiddlers